ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Otherwise, if any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.

 * Any of the received parameters is not recognized, or not valid, or not consistent with respect to other related parameters.
+In particular, the value of the status parameter 'exp' (if present) is not valid if the indicated expiration date is not in the future.

 * The Group Manager does not trust the Authorization Server with URI specified in the 'as_uri' parameter, and has no alternative Authorization Server to consider for the OSCORE group to create.